For photos of this time, click here.

 Well, at the National Archives looking into building permits, I found that the Iowa permit had been checked out six years before by the agency itself and never returned.
 Undeterred, I dug up an entry log for permit applications with a note from 1901, “architect: T. F. Schneider,” a preeminent architect who did the Cairo, my own house, and loads of big mansions and public buildings.
 It’s one of my life achievements that the Iowa still stands in its restored beauty.

-In April ’80, I met a devastating black guy named Guy, an exquisite Ethiopian type of equally exquisite physical proportions.
-A soft-spoken museum administrator living with a lover (also named Charles), near DuPont Circle, Guy and this lucky courtesan were constant companions for a while after work each day, with frequent dinners at the Four Belles or out, and intense relations in my alcove.
+In April 80, I met a devastating black guy named Guy, an exquisite Ethiopian type of equally exquisite physical proportions.
+A soft-spoken museum administrator living with a lover (also named Charles), near DuPont Circle, Guy and this lucky courtesan were constant companions for a while after work each day, with frequent dinners at the Four Bells or out, and intense relations in my alcove.

 Okay, what’s the lesson here?
-The answer will probably have wait till I write this volume, but I suspect it has something to do with creating one’s identity.
+I suspect it has something to do with creating one’s identity because that’s exactly what I did–as a GAY GEISHA.